|

 WHAT IS MICROFADING?

-Microfading is an accelerated method for assessing the vulnerability of individual museum objects to light-fading, including those for which the identity of the colourant is unknown.
+Microfading is an accelerated (megalux) technique for assessing the vulnerability of individual museum objects to light-fading, including those for which the identity of the colourant is unknown.
 It tells us nothing about colour changes that occur in the absence of light, including reactions initiated by light but which continue in dark storage.
-It is a fibre optics reflectance spectroscopic setup in which a tiny area (about 0.3-0.40mm) on the surface of an object is faded to an imperceptible degree using a high intensity (megalux) infrared and ultraviolet filtered xenon source 400-700nm.
-IR filtering and the small illumination area precludes significant temperature rise of the illuminated surface.Colour change is calculated from spectral change in real time using CIE colour difference equations.
-Exposures equivalent to 5-10 years display at normal museum light levels are achieved within a 10 minute test period and the results are used to set exhibition and loan display conditions for a particular object based on its measured sensitivity to light.
-While its most important function is as an exhibition management tool, it also has research uses The technique was developed by Dr Paul Whitmore at the Art Conservation Research Center at Carnegie Mellon University two decades ago and is now receiving rapidly growing attention with, for example, a dedicated session at the Milwaukee AIC annual conference in 2010, a microfading symposium at the Tate in London in 2011 and a well attended conference at the National Museum of Sweden in Stockholm in November 2012 and a symposium at Liverpool Museum in March 2014.
+It is a fibre optics reflectance spectroscopic setup in which a tiny area (about 0.3-0.5mm) on the surface of an object is faded to an imperceptible degree using LED or infrared/ultraviolet filtered xenon sources, 400-700nm.
+IR filtering and the small illumination area precludes significant temperature rise of the illuminated surface.
+Colour change is calculated from spectral change in real time using CIE colour difference equations.
+Exposures typically equivalent to 5-10 years display at normal museum light levels are achieved within a 5-15 minute test period, and the results are used to set exhibition and loan display conditions for individual objects based on their measured sensitivity to light.
+While its most important function is as an exhibition management tool, microfade testing also has research applications.
+The technique was developed by Dr Paul Whitmore at the Art Conservation Research Center at Carnegie Mellon University two decades ago and is now receiving rapidly growing attention with, for example, a dedicated session at the Milwaukee AIC annual conference in 2010, a microfading symposium at the Tate in London in 2011 and a well attended conference at the National Museum of Sweden in Stockholm in November 2012 and a symposium at Liverpool Museum in March 2014.
 ICPH convened a symposium on the subject at the Yale campus in Beijing in late May, 2015.
 A symposium devoted to the method was convened by the Rathgen-Forschungslabor, Staatliche Museen zu Berlin in November 2016.
 WHAT COLLECTION MANAGEMENT PROBLEM DOES IT SOLVE?
 Conservators are routinely asked to set "safe" display conditions for objects and yet the fading rate of even a known colourant typically varies significantly with a range of factors associated with its physical and chemical environment (eg mordants), origin, processing, manufacture, application, shade depth and past history.
-Many of these factors, including the identity of the dye itself, are either unknowable in principle or too difficult and expensive to routinely determine in practice.
+In practice many of these variables, including the identity of the colourant itself, are either unknowable in principle or too slow, difficult and expensive to determine routinely.
+More than any other analytical method used in conservation, microfading directly addresses a central concern of day-to-day museum management.
 Fading rates are often compared to the relatively well characterised lightfastness of a set 8 physical swatches of blue dyed wool produced by the International Standards Organisation, of which Blue Wool 8 (BW8) is the least light-sensitive and BW1 the most.
-Without microfading, because of the unavailability of fading rate data and variability of fading rates described above, colourants in the BW3 to BW1 (or worse) range are usually lumped together for the purposes of exhibition lighting guidelines under the description "fugitive" or "highly responsive".
-However because each BW standard differs from the next by a factor of three, a colourant equivalent to BW3 could be left on display 10 times longer than BW1 for the same degree of damage.
-The ability to make distinctions within this problem range for museums is microfading's great strength.
+Due to of the unavailability of fading rate data and variability of fading rates described above, colourants in the BW3 to BW1 (or worse) range are usually lumped together for the purposes of exhibition lighting guidelines under the description "fugitive" or "highly responsive".
+In microfading BWs 1-3 are almost universally used as internal standards (exposed under the same conditions).
+Because each BW standard differs from the next by a factor of three, a colourant equivalent to BW3 may be left on display 10 times longer than BW1 for the same fading to occur.
+The ability to make such distinctions within this problem range for museums is microfading's great strength.
 WHAT ARE THE BENEFITS?

 The major beneifts of a realistic fading rate estimate are: